gnkatchmar/market-analysis-app/README.md

 Project scaffolding complete, with proper file and folder structure Images have been properly sized for project
-Object constructor implemented and used properly for creating objects Object literal implemented and used properly for managing the functionality of the app; proper use of methods and properties
+Object constructor implemented and used properly for creating objects

 User Stories (Stretch)